-In addition to deploying plows for snow removal operations, DPS uses pre-wetted rock salt to prevent ice from forming on the pavement, and to melt ice if it does accumulate.
-DPS crews also spread sand on recently-paved concrete roads and on bridge decks .
+In addition to deploying plows for snow removal operations, DPW uses pre-wetted rock salt to prevent ice from forming on the pavement, and to melt ice if it does accumulate.
+DPW crews also spread sand on recently-paved concrete roads and on bridge decks .

 How You Can Help